Sri-harsha15/college-event-management-system/README.md

 # 🎓 College Event Management System

 A web-based application developed to manage college events efficiently.
-This system allows students to register for events, view their participation, and submit feedback, while administrators can manage events and monitor activities.
+It allows students to register for events, track participation, and submit feedback, while administrators can manage events and monitor activities.

 ---